US man Raymond Davis shot Pakistan pair 'in cold blood'

 Mr Davis, 36, has admitted he shot the men, but says he acted in self-defence because they were trying to rob him.

 The court has ordered the Pakistani government to clarify US embassy claims that Mr Davis has diplomatic immunity.

-He is charged on two counts - murder and possession of illegal weapons.'Tremendous pressure'
+He is charged on two counts - murder and possession of illegal weapons.

 Mr Tareen told a news conference: "The police investigation and forensic report show it was not self-defence.

 "His plea has been rejected by police investigators.
 He gave no chance to them to survive.

 Mr Tareen also said that forensic evidence did not support Mr Davis's claim that one of the motorbike riders had approached his car window, cocked his gun and pointed it at him.

 No fingerprints had been uncovered on the triggers of the pistols found on the bodies of the two men, he said.